Python Binary File Guide: Practical Read, Parse, Write

 print(content)

-In low-level operations such as network communication or databases, binary data parsing is essential.
-The struct module allows you to convert binary data into numbers or strings.
+In low‑level network communication or database operations, analyzing binary data is required.
+Using the struct module, you can convert binary data into numbers or strings.

 import struct